mlberkeley/blog/_posts/2016-10-25-placeholder.markdown

 ---
 Daniel and Shannon, this is a placeholder post.

-We're rolling w Jekyll for the blog cuz I don't have time to build css for this Tuesday night deadline.
+We're rolling w Jekyll for the blog.

 Here are some examples so u guys can ref: